Troubleshoot remote connection failures to a Windows instance

 3. On the Instances page, find the instance that you want to manage.
 In the Actions column, choose image > Remote Connection > Send Command.

-4. Enter the command that you want to run and click Execute Now to run the command without logging on to the Windows instance.
+4. Enter the command that you want to run and click Run.
+The command runs on the Windows instance without requiring you to log on.

 For more information about Cloud Assistant, see Cloud Assistant overview.

-If the remote connection fails without an error message and the instance is in the Running state, perform the following checks:
+If a remote connection fails without returning an error message and the ECS instance is in the Running state, follow these steps to troubleshoot the issue:

-1. Step 1: Use Workbench to test the remote logon
+1. Step 1: Use Workbench to test the remote connection

 2. Step 2: Check for blackhole filtering notifications